The OWL’s London Spitfire are hoping to go big by going home

 The Vancouver Titans signed their entire roster from RunAway, a popular and proven South Korean Overwatch Contenders team, and the squad carried the franchise to the OWL Grand Finals in 2019.
 But, halfway into last season, the Titans parted ways with the former RunAway roster after an apparent falling out between the team and the organization.
 Vancouver went on to pick up a team of North American Contenders players and ended the season near the bottom of the league standings (18th out of 20 teams).

 The current Spitfire squad does have some experience competing in OWL.
-London’s main support Kristian “Kellex” Keller played for the Toronto Defiant last spring before returning home to Denmark because his mom is a nurse in the middle of a pandemic and Keller told The Post he couldn’t focus on the weekly competitions with everything else going on.
+London’s main support Kristian “Kellex” Keller played for the Toronto Defiant last spring before returning home to Denmark because his mom is a nurse in the middle of a pandemic, and Keller told The Post he couldn’t focus on the weekly competitions with everything else going on.
 Keller, 21, said he didn’t plan to return to Overwatch when he announced his retirement but, eventually, he ended up trying out for the British Hurricane.

 Keller said people underrate the talent in Contenders; even he did.
 But, he said he’s more excited this season than he was playing on any of his previous OWL teams.